top of page

 H ← S

-What is essential, per the Council of Nicaea (325 CE), is that the Father ‘begets’ the Son and the Holy Spirit ‘proceeds’ from the Father and the Son, exactly as modeled above.
+What is essential is the structure, the process, the pattern: the Father ‘begets’ the Son and the Holy Spirit ‘proceeds’ from the Father and the Son, exactly as modeled above.
+So Trinity and consciousness share a common structure; therefore, according to the tenets of 20th century Structuralism (Levi-Strauss), they enjoy congruent identities.

-Of course, as hinted above, this realization makes both ‘hard problems’ disappear.
+This realization makes both hard problems disappear.
 We know that God exists because we are conscious and we experience consciousness because God exists.
-Once again Hot Link to People’s Creed, we are struck by the simple profundity of a Medieval Irish poet (St. Dallan):
+Here, we are reminded of the simple profundity of Medieval Irish poet, St. Dallan:

-“Naught is all else to me save that thou (God) art!”
+“Naught be all else to me save that thou (God) art!”

 Quite literally true…according to our analysis.
-There could be no meaningful ‘you’ without God!
+There could be no meaningful (i.e. conscious) ‘you’ without God!
 Therefore, absent God, you are naught.
 Dallan is not talking here about God the Creator; his God is much more immediate and immanent.
-He does not search for God beyond the mists of time; life itself is the experience and manifestation of divinity.
+Life itself, and every drop of experience it contains, is both the experience and the manifestation of divinity.
 “A shout in the street, that’s God.”
 (St. Joyce, 1250 years later)

 Dallan writes (in part):